Saturday, October 27, 2018

 Remember, our spool-up is performed in manual mode.
 If the swash banks to one side of the craft, there is no PID correction by the computer and no heavy battery or long tail lever on the sides of the fuselage to counter the tipping.
 Use a zip tie with the half-cut end, as shown in the below picture, to check that all 3 pillars nearly touch the servo linkage.
 This zip tie should only be used after checking for enough room between the swash and the hub after booting up the flight computer.

 It is well known that servos accept PWM range 1ms to 2ms, or 1000us to 2000us.
 But, the consensus is that manufactures specify margin of error of 150us between flight computer and servos when viewed in BLHeli configurator.
 So, it is safe to give servos PWM between 1000-150=850 and 2000+150=2150.
 The spline count of the servo arm is 15; the servo arm travels 83 degrees for 1000us.
 So, each spline dial notch is equivalent of 1000.0*(360.0/15)/83.0=289us PWM change.
-That means that when attempting to set the high-end PWM to larger than 2145us, you could dial the arm position up 1 spline and increase PWM on top of 2145-289=1856us, which will set the high-end PWM closer to central1500us in the tolerated margin of error.
+The actual testing result is that 1 spline dial is equivalent of 310us PWM at the near center.
+That means that when attempting to set the high-end PWM to larger than 1660us, you could dial the arm position up 1 spline and increase PWM on top of 1660-310=1350us, which will set the high-end PWM closer to the central 1500us in the tolerated range.

 When changing the servo PWM center micro-second value, the change should be multiples of 10us because it doesn't have the resolution of the full 1000 PWM points; instead, it only changes with 1/100 of the full range.
 Considering that the full range of the servo arm is 83 degrees, 1/100 of the range is 0.83 degrees.
 To center the swash plate, check the top of the blade boltings pictured on the right.
 Change all the 3 PWM center neutral values 10us at a time.